MaysHroub/programming-styles-with-go/README.md

 word: absolutely
 pages: [10 16 21 67 68 92 109 124 125 128 142 152 168 183 197 203 225 229]

+word: absurd
+pages: [42 121 128 224 228]

+word: absurdities
+pages: [94 164]

+word: absurdity
+pages: [141]
 ```
 </details>

 ## Developer's Note

 This repository is for educational purposes - it's designed to be studied and referenced, not executed as a runnable application.
-(Well, it's not that anyone would study it)
+(Well, it's not that anyone would study it...)

 And..
 NO, I won't add any documentation.